 Monica Bradbury, CEO

-Has been a CEO since 2010.
-Provides leadership, organization, and direction of all facility services for the 226 bed inpatient state psychiatric hospital.
-The hospital is nine miles from Scranton and serves 11 counties in Northeastern Pennsylvania.
+Has been a CEO since 2010, providing leadership, organization, and direction of all facility services for the 226 bed inpatient state psychiatric hospital.
+The hospital is nine miles from Scranton and serves 11 counties in northeastern Pennsylvania.

 Charlotte Uber, CEO